elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 end
 ```

-Now when we visit `http://0.0.0.0:4000/elm/game` in our browser, we'll be able
+When we visit `http://0.0.0.0:4000/elm/game` in our browser, we'll be able to
-to see the Elm game that we're creating.
+see the Elm game that we're creating.
 But we still need to take a couple
 more steps before this works properly.

-Let's update our `PageController` so it knows about our new Elm game.
-In the
+Let's update our `PageController` with a function that will render our new game
-`lib/platform/web/controllers` folder, update the `page_controller.ex` file
+page.
+In the `lib/platform/web/controllers` folder, update the
-with the following:
+`page_controller.ex` file with the following:

 ```elixir
 defmodule Platform.Web.PageController do